Cherokee County DUI Guide

 Immediate Steps (First 24 Hours)

-• Phone Calls: You'll typically be allowed to make a limited number of phone calls shortly after booking.
-Use these calls wisely to contact family, a bail bondsman, or an attorney.
+- Phone Calls: You will generally be allowed to make phone calls shortly after booking is complete.
+Use this opportunity to contact family or a DUI attorney.

 Critical Deadlines

-• ALR Hearing Request: You have only 30 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing to challenge the suspension of your driver's license.
-The DDS-1205 form, the yellow sheet you received upon arrest, serves as a temporary permit for 45 days, but a hard suspension goes into effect after 30 days unless an appeal is filed.
-This appeal must be mailed to: Georgia Department of Driver Services, P.O.
+- ALR Hearing: You have only 30 days from the date of your DDS-1205 form to request an Administrative License Suspension (ALS) hearing to challenge your license suspension.
+The appeal and a $150 filing fee must be mailed to: Georgia Department of Driver Services, P.O.
 Box 80447, Conyers, GA 30013.
-Include the $150 filing fee or your appeal will be rejected.

-• License Suspension Timeline: If you do not request an ALR hearing within 30 days, your license will be automatically suspended.
-The length of the suspension depends on factors like prior DUI convictions and whether you refused to take a chemical test.
+- License Suspension: If you do not request an ALR hearing within 30 days, your license will be suspended.

 DUI Enforcement in Cherokee County